 Fail2Ban uses Linux’s built-in firewall i.e. IPTables to ban IP addresses and it is very effective.
 Once you install and configure Fail2Ban, you won’t have to install a brute force protection plugin or worry about the attacks (unless you’ve set a weak password).

-Fail2Ban saves its activities, the IPs it has found, or banned in the Fail2Ban log file.
+Fail2Ban saves its activities, the IPs it has found or banned in the Fail2Ban log file.
 This file is present in the

 Fail2Ban is a sophisticated tool.
 In case you’re not able to set it up, you can use the following plugins:

-Plugins than prevent brute force attacks.
+Plugins that prevent brute force attacks.

 No Captcha reCAPTCHA

 This plugin adds a captcha to the login, registration, and comment forms of the WordPress website.
 The “Log in” button will be disabled until you or the user who wants to log in to the WordPress dashboard solves the captcha problem.
 When someone bypasses the challenge, you’ll see a warning in the WordPress dashboard.
 Once you see the warning, you should check the website’s access log file and find out the IP that is responsible for the Brute Force attack.
 Once you find the IP, ban it using IPTables.
-This plugin won’t block the IPs but it will annoy the person who’s flooding your site with brute force attack.
+This plugin won’t block the IPs but it will annoy the person who’s flooding your site with a brute force attack.
 As the “Log in” button won’t be activated unless the person solves the captcha challenge, the attack won’t be a successful one.
 However, you should keep an eye on the notice generated by the No CAPTCHA reCAPTCHA plugin.

 Limit Login Attempts Reloaded